dadosfera/dadosfera-ai-oss/docs/source/development/development_workflow.md

 %
 % Troubleshooting
 % """""""""""""""
-% The script takes care of starting Orchest if it isn't already.
-On the other hand, if Orchest is
+% The script takes care of starting Dadosfera AI if it isn't already.
+On the other hand, if Dadosfera AI is
-% already started, then the script expects Orchest to be running on its default port `8000`.
+% already started, then the script expects Dadosfera AI to be running on its default port `8000`.

 ## Manual testing